ELTE-DH/HTML2TEI/README.md

 ## Usage

-This program is designed to be used with [WebArticleCurator](https://github.com/elte-dh/WebArticleCurator/).
+This program is designed to be used with [WebArticleCurator](https://github.com/elte-dh/WebArticleCurator/) (WAC).
-The article WARC files should be placed in a directory (`warc-dir`) and a configuration YAML must map the WARC files to the specific portal configuration.
+The article WARC files (created with the WAC) should be placed in a directory (`warc-dir`) and a configuration YAML must map the WARC files to the specific portal configuration (`warcfilename: configdirectoryname`).
-The program can be run from command line or from the Python API see the details below
+The program can be run from command line or from the Python API see the details below.

 ### Modes

 There are five modes of the program:

-- Create _HTML Content Tree_ (`content-tree`): Read all the articles to summarize all the structures that occur in the portal schema.
-Finally, the accumulated information represents the tree structure as a nested YAML dictionary (for manual inspection)
+- Create _HTML Content Tree_ (`content-tree`): Read the whole warc file to summarize all the structures that occur in the portal schema.
+Finally, the accumulated information represents the aggregated tree structure of all articles from the portal as a nested YAML dictionary
+  (for manual inspection)
-- The _Tag Inventory Maker_ (`inventory-maker`): Create the tag tables from the articles with their gathered information (it will be the basis for manual configuration of renaming)
+- The _Tag Inventory Maker_ (`inventory-maker`): Create a _text_ and _notext_ tag table from all articles within a warc file with their gathered information (it will be the basis for manual configuration of renaming unique tag occurances in order to translate them to TEI-XML format)
 - The _Tag Bigrams Maker_ (`bigram-maker`): Create the bigram tag table from the articles with their gathered information (this table is an add-on that can be used to map the schema)
-- The _Portal Article Cleaner_ (`cleaner`): Create the TEI XMLs from the site-specific configuration and from the tables supplemented with new label names
+- The _Portal Article Cleaner_ (`cleaner`): Create the TEI XMLs from the site-specific configuration and from the tables supplemented with new, manually created label names
 - _Diff Tag Tables_ (`diff-tables`): Compare and update the generated (and modified) tables if there are new data for the same portal